Git Cheat Sheet

 git remote add origin <url>: Add a remote repositorygit pull origin <branch>: Pull changes from remotegit push origin <branch>: Push changes to remote

-Adding Remote with HTTPS and Token (GitHub)
+Adding Remote with HTTPS Token

 Typically, to work with Git and GitHub you need to set up SSH keys.
 However, if you don't want to set up SSH keys, you can use HTTPS and a personal access token instead.
 Here's how: